gaultier/blog/crdb-optimization3-slow-list-messages-part3.md

 ```

 CockroachDB has a cool feature where you can add an index in production as `NOT VISIBLE`, which means no queries use it, and then when testing, you can force your query to see the index and use it.
 I did that, and I confirmed the same query used the new index.
 Since indexes are added in a background job (and we can even lower the load with `LOW PRIORITY`), we have the luxury to experiment in production safely.

+Since `Kratos` supports 4 databases (SQLite, PostgreSQL, MySQL, CockroachDB), and this fix works on all databases, every single user benefits from it!

 ## Results